The Best Markets in Sydney: the 2024 Guide

 Best for: Fashion and accessories, unique gifts and clothing

-Paddington Market, Sydney’s original art and craft market, has been operating since 1973 and provided a launching pad for several top name Australian designers including Zimmerman and Sass and Bide.
+Paddington Market, Sydney’s original art and craft market, has been operating since 1973 and provided a launching pad for several top name Australian designers, including Zimmerman and Sass and Bide.

 The 150 stalls here are a mix of new designers and interesting art and craft items.
-On my most recent visit, I discovered an artist who jewellery features old postage stamps, another that made reusable bags in a great range of colours and patterns.
+On my most recent visit, I discovered an artist who jewellery features old postage stamps, another made reusable bags in a great range of colours and patterns.
 They hold 20kgs and the wide straps make them the most comfortable I have ever owned.

 There is also lots of tempting food for a hangover-curing breakfast or sweet treats for morning tea.

-The goods on display are handmade and higher quality than you usually find in many market stalls.
+The goods on display are handmade and of higher quality than you usually find in many market stalls.

 Where: 395 – 435 Oxford St Paddington

-When: 10 am to 4 pm Saturdays
+When: 10 am to 4 pm on Saturdays

 How to get there: To get to the market take the 333, 380, 378 buses from Circular Quay or Elizabeth St near Hyde Park.